woodpecker-ci/woodpecker/docs/docs/92-development/01-getting-started.md

 ## Gitpod

-If you want to start development or updating docs as easy as possible, you can use our preconfigured setup for Woodpecker using [Gitpod](https://github.com/gitpod-io/gitpod).
+If you want to start development or updating docs as easy as possible, you can use our pre-configured setup for Woodpecker using [Gitpod](https://github.com/gitpod-io/gitpod).
 Gitpod starts a complete development setup in the cloud containing:

 - An IDE in the browser or bridged to your local VS-Code or Jetbrains
-- A preconfigured [Gitea](https://github.com/go-gitea/gitea) instance as forge
+- A pre-configured [Gitea](https://github.com/go-gitea/gitea) instance as forge
-- A preconfigured Woodpecker server
+- A pre-configured Woodpecker server
-- A single preconfigured Woodpecker agent node
+- A single pre-configured Woodpecker agent node
 - Our docs preview server

 Start Woodpecker in Gitpod by clicking on the following badge.
 You can log in with `woodpecker` and `password`.